-C. Gregory Thompson, Fiction
+C. Gregory Thompson, Fiction & Nonfiction

 A Pushcart Prize nominee, C. Gregory Thompson writes short stories, plays, screenplays, novels and memoir.

 Four of his short stories were included in the 2017 New Short Fiction Series.
 He was named a finalist in the Tennessee Williams/New Orleans Literary Festival’s 2015 Fiction Contest.
-His short play Cherry won two playwriting awards.
+His short play "Cherry" won two playwriting awards.

-Sara Marchant received her MFA in Creative Writing and Writing for the Performing Arts from the University of California, Riverside/Palm Desert.
+He earned an MFA in Creative Writing and Writing for the Performing Arts at the University of California, Riverside/Palm Desert.
 He lives in greater Los Angeles, California with his partner.

 Cheryl Pappas, Fiction